Paljetak Luko, F.C.A.

 Of the literary works for children stand out Miševi i mačke naglavačke, 1973; Maštoglavice, 2015, followed by Slastičar orangutan, Ledomat tata, Roda u drugom stanju, Priče iz male sobe, Lavice na kavici, and Duhovi sa Strahurna.

-He is a prolific translator from English (William Blake, Roald Dahl, Derek Walcott, Oscar Wilde), French (Antoine de Saint-Exupéry), Spanish (Federico García Lorca, Pablo Neruda), Slovenian (France Prešeren), Italian and Russian.
+He was a prolific translator from English (William Blake, Roald Dahl, Derek Walcott, Oscar Wilde), French (Antoine de Saint-Exupéry), Spanish (Federico García Lorca, Pablo Neruda), Slovenian (France Prešeren), Italian and Russian.

 His most prominent translation work is James Joyce’s second Croatian translation of Ulysses (1991) and renditions of Shakespeare’s Sonnets (1984), Canterbury Tales (1986) by Geoffrey Chaucer and English romantic poets (Antologija pjesništva engleskog romantizma, 1996).